Earthquake of magnitude 5.2 strikes central Croatia | Science-Environment

-In March, an earthquake of magnitude 5.3 hit Zagreb causing one death and injuring 27 people,
+"We have no such reports yet but it is possible that such an earthquake causes the material damage in the epicentral area, which was in the vicinity of the town of Petrinja," a seismologist Kresimir Kuk told state radio.
+In March, an earthquake of magnitude 5.3 hit Zagreb causing one death and injuring 27 people.

 Also Read: Croatian ale wins 'Best in EU' award